otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 01 - Environments, Paradigms and Principles.md

 None of these are laws.
 They're defaults you can explain a departure from.
 "I duplicated this because sharing it would have meant a much messier dependency between two unrelated parts of the app" is a fine reason to break DRY.
 "I didn't think about it" isn't.

 This course names a pattern or principle in almost every module, in whichever language that module is using.
-By Term 2 of this semester, you'll have seen several of them twice, once in Python, once in JavaScript, which is the whole point: the pattern is the same idea; the syntax around it is just local dialect.
+By term 2 of this semester, you'll have seen several of them twice, once in Python, once in JavaScript, which is the whole point: the pattern is the same idea; the syntax around it is just local dialect.

 ---